-Males were 2 times more likely to be classified as hazardous drinkers than females (26.9% vs 13.2%).
+Males were almost 2 times more likely to be classified as hazardous drinkers than females (21.7% as opposed to 10.3%).
 Click here to see the full results from the New Zealand Health Survey.

 Note: ‘Hazardous drinking’ refers to an established alcohol drinking pattern that carries a risk of harming the drinker’s physical or mental health or having harmful social effects on the drinker or others.
 It is determined by using the World Health Organisation's AUDIT checklist - a score of 8 or more indicates hazardous drinking.